 These professionals can acquire specific certifications offered by various companies or graphic design organizations.
 While these certifications are not required, they can be helpful in a competitive market.
 Graphic designers are responsible for keeping current on the latest developments in the field and new technologies that will impact their work.
 There are art associations that offer courses on new programs/software/technologies.

 It is possible to become a graphic designer without experience.
-However, it is common for their university or institution to encourage students to get internships.
+However, it is common for universities or institutions to encourage students to get internships.
 These internships help students understand the design process from start to finish.
 In addition, even designers without prior experience will typically have samples of their work to show through a portfolio.
 Their courses will help them to develop projects that can be placed in the portfolio.
-Students can also join organizations to network and meet professionals who they aspire to be.
+Students can also join organizations to network and meet professionals who are working in the field.

 Designers who work for themselves are able to set their own hours.
 However, their hours are somewhat impacted by when their clients would want to meet.
-These professionals need to have excellent time management skills and be prepared to have periods where they are very busy and periods where they do not have as much work.
+These professionals need to have excellent time management skills and be prepared to have periods when they are very busy and periods when they do not have as much work.

 Graphic design is a competitive market, but there are opportunities.
 These are particularly prevalent in the web environment and for high-technical skills.
+You can also look at web designer job description.
 Companies outsource some of the lower-level graphic design work.
-The growth of graphic designers is 10%, which is the average of all occupations.
+The growth of graphic designers is 5%, which is the average of all occupations.
 For people who are artistic, graphic design represents a field with many jobs that pay well.

-Being a graphic designer is an interesting career field for people who are adept at art and technology.
-This graphic designer job description showed that they work in a flexible environment in which they complete many different projects and have authority over the final visual display of information.
-This is a rewarding position for creative people who also enjoy working on computers.
+Finally, being a graphic designer is a rewarding and interesting job for people who are inclined toward art and technology.
+Our graphic designer job description shows that these professionals work in a flexible environment in which they complete many different projects and have authority over the final visual display of information.
 Maintaining a portfolio is essential for this career field and can provide someone with many potential opportunities for work.